voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The path to the directory where hiera will look for databases with the eyaml backend.
-Default: same as datadir

 Default value: `undef`